-Saturn's moon Enceladus may harbor conditions for life
+Saturn's moons Enceladus and Europa may harbor conditions for life

-A little over a month ago, NASA announced the discovery of seven Earth-like worlds a distant 39 light-years away, but we may get confirmation of alien life much closer to home.

-In a live news conference Thursday, officials announced that two moons in our solar system, Saturn's Enceladus and Jupiter's Europa, may harbor conditions conducive to supporting life.
+In April 2017, officials announced that two moons in our solar system, Saturn's Enceladus and Jupiter's Europa, may harbor conditions conducive to supporting life.
 Both moons contain massive oceans underneath a thick surface layer of ice, with Europa alone estimated to contain two to three times more water in volume than Earth.

 On Enceladus, the Cassini spacecraft detected molecular hydrogen within plumes of water vapor venting into space from cracks in the moon's icy surface.

-On Europa, the Hubble Space Telescope observed similar plumes emanating from the location of an unusually warm region.
-(Less is known about Europa currently because it has mostly been studied via telescope, either from Earth or from space, but the findings emphasize the need for more exploration.)
+On Europa, the Galileo spacecraft recorded data in 1997 of a short bend in the magnetic field.
+But it wasn't until 2018 that NASA released new findings that suggest the bend is a water plume.
+Based on previous observations of Enceladus, NASA researchers already knew that plumes become ionized and leave a blip in the magnetic field.
+Therefore, this similar blip on Europa is more than likely also a plume.

-"This is the closest we've come, so far, to identifying a place with some of the ingredients needed for a habitable environment," said Thomas Zurbuchen, associate administrator for NASA's Science Mission Directorate at Headquarters in Washington.
+"This is the closest we've come, so far, to identifying a place with some of the ingredients needed for a habitable environment," said Thomas Zurbuchen, associate administrator for NASA's Science Mission Directorate at Headquarters in Washington, in 2017.
 "These results demonstrate the interconnected nature of NASA's science missions that are getting us closer to answering whether we are indeed alone or not."

 The case for Enceladus